 Next spring ANOHNI (formerly Anthony Hegarty) will release her album Hopelessness, a collaboration with Hudson Mohawke and Oneohtrix Point Never and if the first single they dropped is anything to go by, it’s going to be fucking awesome.
 And I hate writing swear words.
 “4 DEGREES” is a protest song and every tune on the LP will plough a similar lyrical furrow.
 I was lucky enough to snag the first interview with her about this new project and we talked about everything from the US government’s lack of transparency, to personal culpability for the environmental crisis, to the American media’s bafflement tactics when delivering news, and much, much more.
 I’m stoked that there are still artists keen to challenge and question and look at the world and themselves critically while making kickass music.
 Thanks ANOHNI.

 Interview I Perspired in Most Heavily

 Madonna.
 I interviewed Madonna.
 The first artist I ever saw in concert way back in 1987.
 So yeah you can imagine, when you have a slim 20 minutes of one-on-one time with the Queen of Pop, you’re gonna sweat bullets.
-Pretty much the only thing I was thinking while we posed for this picture, and posed again, and again was, “Madonna is nestled in my armpit and that armpit is sweaty."
-NB: we took about 12 pictures before she settled on one she liked and obviously she deleted all the bad ones.
+Pretty much the only thing I was thinking while we posed, and posed again, and again was, “Madonna is nestled in my armpit and that armpit is sweaty."
+NB: we took about 12 pictures before she settled on one she liked—one where she's not under my arm—and obviously she deleted all the bad ones.
 I also feel like I should apologize to Madonna I feel oddly responsible for the Drake-Coachella-kiss debacle.
 I feel like I planted the seed in our interview.
 Sorry Madge.